JetBrains/compose-multiplatform-ios-android-template/README.md

 > Compose Multiplatform is in Alpha.
 It may change incompatibly and require manual migration in the future.

 You can use this template to start developing your own [Compose Multiplatform](https://github.com/JetBrains/compose-multiplatform) application.
 The result will be a Kotlin Multiplatform project targeting Android and iOS.

 ![](readme_images/banner.png)

 ## Set up an environment

 > **Important**.
-You will need a Mac with macOS to write and run iOS-specific code on simulated or real devices.
+You need a Mac with macOS to write and run iOS-specific code on simulated or real devices.
 > This is an Apple requirement.

 To work with this template, you need the following: